 - Provides advocacy and oversight as well as advice on readiness of the pararescue and survival, evasion, resistance and escape (SERE) enlisted career fields.

-The CRO Physical Ability Stamina Test ( PAST)
+The CRO Physical Ability and Stamina Test ( PAST)

-Pull-ups: maximum repetitions in 2 minutes/rest 2 minutes
+Pull-ups: maximum repetitions in two minutes/rest two minutes

-Sit-ups: maximum repetitions in 2 minutes/rest 2 minutes
+Sit-ups: maximum repetitions in two minutes/rest two minutes

-Push-ups: maximum repetitions in 2 minutes/transition/rest time of 10 minutes before run
+Push-ups: maximum repetitions in two minutes/transition/rest time of 10 minutes before run

-Run: 3 mile timed run (no stopping) wearing PT clothes and running shoes.
-30 minute transition time to start the swim.
+Run: Three-mile timed run (no stopping) wearing PT clothes and running shoes.
+Thirty-minute transition time to start the swim